Daniel Penny, left, and his attorney leave a courtroom after a...

 Daniel Penny, left, and his attorney leave a courtroom after a pretrial hearing at Manhattan Criminal Court on Thursday.
 Credit: Jeff Bachner

-A Manhattan judge is allowing incriminating statements by a former Marine veteran from Long Island after the chokehold death of a homeless man on a New York City subway train last year to be heard by the jury at his upcoming trial.
+A Manhattan judge is allowing incriminating statements by a Marine veteran from Long Island after the chokehold death of a homeless man on a subway train last year to be heard by the jury at his upcoming trial.

-Supreme Court Justice Maxwell Wiley ruled that the statements made by Daniel Penny, 30, of West Islip, were not taken unlawfully by police while in custody but before he was informed of his rights against self-incrimination.
+Supreme Court Justice Maxwell Wiley ruled that the statements made by Daniel Penny, 30, who lived in West Islip, were not taken unlawfully by police while he was in custody but before he was informed of his rights against self-incrimination.

 "The court finds that the defendant's statements were made voluntarily and upon probable cause," Wiley wrote in a Friday afternoon decision, determining that the video confession and body-camera recordings could be shown to jurors.

-Lawyer Steven Raiser said the defense team accepted the judge's ruling and said that portions of the body-camera footage would help Penny's case.
+Defense lawyer Steven Raiser said he accepted the judge's ruling and pointed out that portions of the body-camera footage would help Penny's case.

 "The judge in his decision did note the importance of these witness statements and their value, while not relevant for a probable cause determination, are extremely valuable in support of a justification defense, which we fully intend to assert on behalf of our client at trial," the lawyer said.